warutherford/srer_rainout_seedlings/README.md

-# srer_rainout_seedlings
+# SRER Rainfall Manipulation Experiment
-Scripts for Santa Rita Experimental Range rainfall manipulation velvet mesquite establishment experiment
+This repo stores and controls scripts for Santa Rita Experimental Range rainfall manipulation velvet mesquite establishment experiment.
+This work is funded by the US Department of Agriculture National Institute of Food and Agriculture under grant GRANT11886574 (award 2016-67013-24932) titled, "Exotic grass and woody plant encroachment in Southwestern Rangelands: mechanisms of invasion and oppotunities for containment".